 Welcome to the Harwich Historical Society online.

-Founded in 1953, the Harwich Historical Society celebrated its 60th year in 2013.
+Founded in 1953, the Harwich Historical Society has been operating for 70 years!

 The Society's collection chronicles several hundred years of Harwich History, highlighted by the Cape's largest cranberry culture exhibit.

 - The Museum is open to the public in season June through October.

 - Research library & Photo archive – Open by appointment year-round.

 - Office Hours – Monday, Wednesday, and Friday, year-round, with occasional exceptions.
 It is always a good idea to call before stopping by: (508) 432-8089.
 If no one answers, leave a message and someone will get back to you or send an email to info@HarwichHistoricalSociety.org

 Whether you are a Cape Cod native, a “washashore,” or a summer visitor, membership in the Harwich Historical Society is a great way to connect with Harwich’s history on an ongoing basis.

 Your contribution supports education programs, exhibits, and the preservation of Harwich’s past.